Coral bleaching: Rebuilding coral reefs

 Research is being done to help slow down the mortality rate of corals.
 Worldwide projects are being completed to help replenish and restore the coral reefs.
 Current coral restoration efforts include microfragmentation, coral farming, and relocation.
 The population of corals is rapidly declining, so scientists are doing experiments in coral growth and research tanks to help replenish their population.
 These research tanks mimic the coral reefs natural environment in the ocean.
 They are growing corals in these tanks to use for their experiments, so no more corals are being harmed or taken from the ocean.
 They are also transplanting the successfully grown corals from the research tanks and putting them into the areas of the ocean where the reefs are dying out.
 An experiment is being done in some coral growth and research tanks by Ruth Gates and Madelaine Van Oppen.
 They are trying to make "super corals" that can withstand some of the environmental factors that the corals are currently dying from.
 Van Oppen is also working on developing a type of algae that will have a symbiotic relationship with corals and can withstand water temperature fluctuations for long periods of time.
 This project may be helping to replenish our reefs, but the growing process of corals in research tanks is very time-consuming.
 It can take at least 10 years for the corals to fully grow and mature enough to where they will be able to breed.
-Following Ruth Gates' death in October 2018, her team at the Gates Coral Lab at the Hawai'i Institute of Marine Biology continues her research on restoration efforts.
+Following Ruth Gates' death in October 2018, her team at the Gates Coral Lab at the Hawaiʻi Institute of Marine Biology continues her research on restoration efforts.
 Continuing research and restoration efforts at the Gates Coral Lab focuses on the effects of beneficial mutations, genetic variation, and relocation via human assistance on the resilience of coral reefs.
 As of 2019, the Gates Coral Lab team determined that large-scale restoration techniques would not be effective; localized efforts to restore coral reefs on an individual basis are tested to be more realistic and effective while research is conducted to determine the best ways to combat coral destruction on a mass scale.